StanfordGeospatialCenter/undermapped-spaces-2022/workshop_materials/data_gathering_and_curating.md

 **What other data does the form collect about each individual?**
 **Does any of it surprise you?**

 I'm curious about where recruiting was happening in 1910.
-I'm wondering indenture recruitment patterns correspond with areas hardest hit by the last famine.
+I'm wondering if indenture recruitment patterns correspond with areas hardest hit by the last famine.
 <img alt="black and white map of India titled 'The Last Famine of the Nineteenth Century 1900'.
 Shading indicates that western half of India was in the famine zone.
 Darker shading indicates severity was worse in Sindh , Central Provinces, Berar, and Bombay Presidency" src="assets/data_gathering_and_curating-26c6e816.png" width="400" height="" >

-I hypothesize that young men are more vulnerable to indenture when they come from areas with a recent history of precarious food supplies.
+I hypothesize that young men are more vulnerable to indenture when they were from areas with a recent history of precarious food supplies.

 ## 2. Gathering Data